 Avocados are delicious—nobody needs to twist your arm to get you to eat the healthy fat-filled fruit.
 But if the green orbs only make their way into your grocery basket on special occasions, like when you're mixing up a bowl of game-day guac, think about adding them to your everyday diet.

 Why are we so amped up about avocados?
-New research from the CDC suggests that avocado eaters are healthier than those who skip the fruit.
+Research from the CDC suggests that avocado-eaters are healthier than those who skip the fruit.
 Specifically, they:

 - More closely adhere to dietary guidelines